 - stores the information securely, and either destroys it or returns it to PPCA when it is no longer needed.

 ARIA is closely affiliated with PPCA.
-ARIA is the trade association representing major and independent record companies, manufacturers and distributors.
+ARIA is the trade association representing major and independent record companies, manufacturers and distributors of recorded music.
 It acts as an advocate for the Australian music industry, enforces anti-piracy copyright measures and provides a ‘blanket’ non-exclusive licensing function for copyright users.
 ARIA also compiles the weekly ARIA music charts and produces the annual ARIA Awards.